TamsyMan/DofE-Website/README.md

-# DofE-Website
-DofE Website code for Programming skill
+# DofE Website

+My website for the DofE programming skill.

+## Get Started

+Create a .env file and follow the instructions in .env.example